-Distribution: Occurring in the Olympic Mountains and East Cascades in Washington; Alaska south to California, east to the Rocky Mountains.
+Distribution: Occurring in the Olympic Mountains and East Cascades in Washington; Alaska to California, east to the Rocky Mountains.

 Habitat: Alpine meadows, ridges and talus slopes.

 Conservation Status: Not of concern

 Tufted perennial from a simple crown, the simple stems usually several, 0.5-2 dm. tall, usually densely hairy with hairs branched in a tree-like fashion.

 Basal leaves numerous, 1.5-2 cm. long and 3-5 mm. broad, oblanceolate, narrowed to short petioles, grayish beneath; cauline leaves alternate, several, often overlapping, acute, sessile and auriculate, mostly glabrous.